Insight • Brand strategy

 Common mistakes in local branding

-Surface-level localization
+Surface-level localisation

 Swapping images and translating text without changing voice, values, or visual language.
 The result feels like a template.